mmatczuk/go-http-tunnel/README.md

 ```

 This will run HTTP server on port `80` and HTTPS (HTTP/2) server on port `443`.
 If you want to use HTTPS it's recommended to get a properly signed certificate to avoid security warnings.

-If both http and https are configured, an automatic redirect to the secure channel will be established using an `http.StatusMovedPermanently` (301)

 ### Run Server as a Service on Ubuntu using Systemd: